 Do you think there are basic words or phrases that a person should learn when traveling, no matter what?
 What are they?

 Absolutely.
-Beside the obvious expressions like “Where is the bathroom” the most important ones to start building a rapport with people are basic verbs and nouns, and words to refer to the conversation, like this and that, as well as he, she, you, me, and they.
+Beside the obvious expressions like 'Where is the bathroom' the most important ones to start building a rapport with people are basic verbs and nouns, and words to refer to the conversation, like this

 What would you tell a person who is just starting out, and trying to learn their first second language?